syedsaqib2457/php-hash/documentation/add-node.md

 This is required if the node is added as an additional node to an existing node.

-The value must be an `numeric ID` with a string length of `30 characters`.
+The value must be a `numeric ID` with a string length of `30 characters`.

 #### systemUserAuthenticationToken